View your Shopping CartFrequently Asked QuestionsEmail Us

 Flash 'n' ASP Guest-Book Ready

 Congratulations!
 You have finished the basic Flash and ASP guestbook.
 Export you Flash movie and save it as GuestBook.swf under the same folder where all your other files are kept.
-Make a new html file called GuestBook.asp and place your GuestBook.swf Flash movie in it.
+Make new html file called GuestBook.asp and place your GuestBook.swf Flash movie in it.
 In its body tag add the following parameters, so it looks like:

 <body bgcolor="#FFFFFF" topmargin="0" leftmargin="0" marginheight="0" marginwidth="0">